mrthundergod/Newspaper-Sentiment-Analysis/README.md

 ## Future updates

 1. Add GUI
-2. Add option to select from National, Internation, and District-wise News.
+2. Add option to select from National, International, and District-wise News.

 ## Thanks!